AdaCompNUS/summit-docs/MkDocs/Docs/getting_started/setting_up.md

 <h1>Setting up SUMMIT</h1>

 ## Requirements
 The requirements from SUMMIT derive from those of CARLA.
 Please ensure that you have met the [pre-installation requirements of CARLA](https://carla.readthedocs.io/en/latest/start_quickstart/#requirements) in order to use SUMMIT.
+Installation of CARLA is not required.

 !!! important
     (As an exception, **SUMMIT only supports Linux**, and we do not have any foreseeable plans to extend support for Windows or macOS)